-Medivir focuses primarily on in-house development of MIV-818 and other business development.
+Medivir focuses primarily on in-house development of fostroxacitabine bralpamide and other business development.
 To enable further development and commercialization of our other clinical projects, Medivir is looking for industrial or academic partners or licensees.

-Medivir has two clinical projects for licensing/ partnerships:
+Medivir has two clinical projects for licensing/partnerships:

-- Remetinostat for improved treatment of Mycosis fungoides, the most common type of cutaneous T-cell lymphoma - MIV-711 with the potential to be the first disease-modifying drug in osteoarthritis.
+- Remetinostat for the treatment of different types of skin cancers. - MIV-711 with the potential to be the first diseasemodifying drug in osteoarthritis.